Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 !!! note
     You can verify or troubleshoot Connections by their `referenceId`, which needs to match both in the Project and the Snapshot for the override feature to work.
 To do that, use [Cognigy.AI API](../../developer-guides/using-api.md) with the Get all Connections request.

-##### When a Snapshot is Changed in an Endpoint

-When a Snapshot is replaced or removed in an Endpoint, there may still be active sessions running on the Endpoint using the old Snapshot.

-This is especially important to know when using [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md) without modifications, as sessions will not automatically expire.

-The way that an active session will continue after the change of a Snapshot is as follows:

-- If the Snapshot still exists (i.e. the original Snapshot was not deleted, only replaced), the session will continue with the original Snapshot.
-  - This is important as we don't know if the new Snapshot contains the same Flows and Nodes where the user might be active in their session.
-- If the Snapshot no longer exists (i.e. the original Snapshot was deleted), the session will be reset and the new Snapshot will be used.

 #### Flow